Botegaa/BackFront-NFTApp/README.md

 # BackFront NFT App

-Welcome to the NFT App Login Page!
+Welcome to the BackFront NFT App!
 This project is a class assignment designed to showcase a login interface for an NFT (Non-Fungible Token) app.
 Built with Swift, this app serves as the starting point for a broader NFT application.

 ## Features